 “You [can] add finely diced cucumber, tomato, or radish to your mignonettes for flavor and texture,” McGrath says.
 “Cilantro stems also add a crunch and amazing fresh flavor to mignonettes.”

-And don’t be afraid to bake or fry oysters
+Don’t be afraid to bake or fry oysters

 Baked and fried oysters also provide plenty of texture, and a new experience when it comes to devouring the shellfish.
 “Breadcrumbs add a delicious crunch, as does parmesan cheese when baked on top,” McGrath says.

-At Sweet Amalia, fried oysters are dredged in a cornmeal crust, while baked oysters can either be topped with a garlic and calabrian chili cream, parmesan, and breadcrumb mixture or an equally rich and tart chili lime butter.
+At Sweet Amalia, fried oysters are dredged in a cornmeal crust, while baked oysters can either be topped with a garlic and Calabrian chili cream, parmesan, and breadcrumb mixture or an equally rich and tart chili lime butter.

 Chili Lime Butter for Baking Oysters Recipe from Sweet Amalia